deepglint/ALIP/README.md

     3、Generate rec files

-    To imporve the training efficience, we use [MXNet](https://github.com/apache/mxnet) to save the YFCC15M dataset to rec file, and use NVIDIA [DALI](https://github.com/NVIDIA/DALI) to accelerate data loading and pre-processing.
+    To improve the training efficience, we use [MXNet](https://github.com/apache/mxnet) to save the YFCC15M dataset to rec file, and use NVIDIA [DALI](https://github.com/NVIDIA/DALI) to accelerate data loading and pre-processing.
 The sample code to generate rec files is in [data2rec.py](data2rec.py).

 - ### Pretrained Model Weight